 - The applicant must find out the name of the prison where the spouse is located and their MIN number - contact state/territory correctional services.

-- The documents for service must be posted to the person in charge of the prison with a stamp self-addressed cover letter setting out:
+- The documents for service must be posted to the person in charge of the prison with a stamp self-addressed envelope and cover letter setting out:

 - The name and MIN number of the respondent.

-If you are unable to effect service on your spouse, even after you have taken all reasonable steps to, you can apply to the Court for an order for:
+If you are unable to serve the documents on your spouse, even after you have taken all reasonable steps to, you can apply to the Court for an order for:

-- Service with conditions (which allows you to serve court documents on a third person who the court is satisfied will bring the court documents to the attention of the person to be served; or allows you to serve by post rather than service by hand);
+- Substituted service which allows you to serve court documents another way, including but not limited to methods such as by text message, email, social media or through a relative or third person who the court is satisfied will bring the court documents to the attention of the person to be served, or

 There are two options when eFiling an Application in a proceeding: